influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/query_node.md

 - null - exhibits the same behavior as the default
 - previous - reports the value of the previous window
 - none - suppresses timestamps and values where the value is null
+- linear - reports the results of linear interpolation

 ```javascript